 The only downside was likely the most obvious one: 16oz of water isn’t enough to last a full day, especially in hot conditions.
 That’s not such a big deal if you’ve still got access to running water while you’re out and about, but it’s a problem for travelers and hikers who don’t.

 The company realizes this too, suggesting the use of a hydration bladder or collapsible bottle to give greater capacity.
 It’s a simple answer, but does mean you’ll often need to find space for another piece of gear, albeit a small one, in your luggage.

-After weeks of testing, we’re impressed with the latest version of the GRAYL purifier.
-It does exactly what it says it will, in a durable, easy-transportable package.
+After weeks of testing, we’ve been impressed with the GRAYL Ultralight purifier.
+It does exactly what it says it will, in a durable, easily-transportable package.
 There are very few parts to lose or break, and as long as you’ve got some sort of freshwater supply and a little strength, creating safe drinking water is a quick, easy process.

 At around two-thirds the price of the previous stainless steel model, it’s easier to recommend to even casual travelers.
 While we’d still like it to hold more water than it does, and cartridges could last a little longer than they do, both problems are easy to overcome.
 Drop a spare cartridge in your bag, keep a collapsible bottle handy, and you’ve got worry-free water almost anywhere.

 The GRAYL will continue to be part of our packing lists whenever we’re traveling somewhere without safe tap water.
 Recommended.